bspfsystems/BungeeIPC/README.md

 You can download the latest version of the plugins from [here](https://github.com/bspfsystems/BungeeIPC/releases/latest/).
 Please be sure to download both the Bukkit and BungeeCord `.jar` files.

-The latest release is 3.0.1.<br />
-The latest snapshot is 3.0.1-SNAPSHOT.
+The latest version is release 3.0.1.

 ## Build from Source